as-ideas/headliner/README.md

 * Extensible for different encoder-decoder models
 * Works on large text data

+Read the documentation at: [https://as-ideas.github.io/headliner/](https://as-ideas.github.io/headliner/)

+Headliner is compatible with Python 3.6 and is distributed under the MIT license.

 ## Installation
 There are two ways to install Headliner: